rhomobile/rhomobile-docs/docs/en/5.0.0/guide/css-framework.md

 ### Conditional display in view files

 To render content in some browsers but not others, you can include conditional statements within your views.
 For example, this code can be used to conditionally display the name of the phone's operating system in your model views.

 	:::ruby
 	<% if platform == 'APPLE' %>
 		iPhone
 	<% elsif  platform == 'ANDROID' %>
 		Android
-	<% elsif platform == 'Blackberry' %>
-		BlackBerry
 	<% else %>
 		Windows Mobile
 	<% end %>